restimel/i18n-js-parser/README.md

 Then in your browser enter the given URL (by default it is htttp://localhost:8000/index.html).

-If you want to use a configuration file located elsewhere add its location as argument:
+If you want to use a configuration file located elsewhere add its location as argument.
+For example, to parse the i18n-js-parser web part, you can use:

-	node main.js ./pages/configuration.json
+	node main.js pages/configuration.json

 ## Configuration